Lesash13/feedbacks_python_app/README.md

 # Python Feedbacks App (Django)

-The YaMDb project collects user feedback on works.
+The Feedbacks project collects user feedback on works.
 The works are divided into categories: "Books", "Films", "Music".
 The list of categories (Category) can be expanded via Admin interface.

 Using SQLite as DB, backend based on View-sets approach.